d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 let l_eta_reduced = [1,2].map(MyInt.add(a:))
 ```

-With this last approach we are able to distinguish two methods with same profile
+With this last approach we are able to distinguish two methods with the same profile
 using parameter names involving the &eta;-reduction transformation rule.
 Then we can
 argue the &eta;-conversion is guarantee when we deal with methods in classes only!